-Someone asked me if they could apply a water-based varnish that is resistant to the outside over wood treated with linseed oil.
+Someone asked me if they could apply a water-based exterior resistant varnish over linseed oil treated wood.
 The varnish was recommended by a friend who had used it and was very pleased with the result.
-His friend had applied it directly to the wood, but the questioner had heard that it was best to treat the wood with linseed oil first.
-My answer was: no. Water-based varnish over linseed oil does not work because water and oil simply do not get along, they repel each other!
-It doesn't work even if it's been 3-4 days after applying the oil, as I saw a recommendation on a profile group 😐 Even if at the moment everything seems fine and nothing happens, serious problems can occur over time.
+His friend had applied it directly to the wood, but the questioner had heard that it was very good to treat the wood with linseed oil first.
+My answer was: no. Water-based varnish over linseed oil does not work because water and oil simply do not get on, they repel each other!
+It doesn't work even if 3-4 days after applying the oil, as I saw a recommendation on a profile group 😐 Even if at the moment everything seems fine and nothing happens, serious problems can occur over time.
 I'll explain why in a moment.

 Water-based varnish does not work over linseed oil even 3-4 days after application

 Linseed oil applied is absorbed by the wood inside, it does not remain on the surface.
-In fact, it doesn't have to stay because it doesn't dry in contact with air and doesn't form a film.
+In fact, it doesn't have to, because it doesn't dry in contact with air and doesn't form a film.
 This is why a surface over-treated with linseed oil and not dried becomes sticky.
-Usually 2-3 coats of linseed oil are applied, with a "drying" time of 24 hours between coats.
-This is actually the time allowed for the wood to absorb as much oil as possible into the interior.
+Usually 2-3 coats of linseed oil are applied, with 24 hours "drying" time between coats.
+This is actually the time allowed for the wood to absorb as much of the oil as possible into the interior.

-Because it does not film, 3-4 days after application, especially in cases where the amount applied was not very large and the wood is not saturated, the oily appearance of the surface may disappear.
-A water-based product applied to this surface no longer slips very obviously and does not form the characteristic islands.
-If the sanding has been coarser, the varnish is still absorbed by some of the open wood fibres and this creates the impression that the water-based varnish has worked very well over the linseed oil.
+Because it does not form a film, after 3-4 days after application, especially in cases where the quantity applied has not been very large and the wood is not saturated, the oily appearance of the surface may disappear.
+A water-based product applied to this surface will no longer slip very noticeably and will no longer form the characteristic islands.
+If the sanding has been coarser, the varnish is still absorbed by some of the open wood fibers and this creates the impression that the water-based varnish has gone very well over the linseed oil.

 The problem can occur during very hot summer periods.
-At high temperatures, the oil inside expands and pushes into the varnish film which doesn't have a very good grip on the wooden surface anyway.
-This causes the film to peel off from place to place, enough to allow water to get in.
-The varnish begins to peel and in some places the wood begins to blacken due to the appearance of mould.
+At high temperatures, the oil inside the varnish expands and pushes into the varnish film, which doesn't have a very good grip on the wooden surface anyway.
+This causes the film to peel off from place to place, just enough to allow water to enter.
+The varnish begins to peel, and in some places the wood begins to blacken due to mold growth.

-A water-based varnish or paint can be applied to an oil-treated surface months after application, when the linseed oil has been washed off by the rains and the wood has taken on a dry appearance.
+A water-based varnish or paint can be applied to an oil-treated surface months after application, when the linseed oil has been washed off by rain and the wood has a dry look.
 The presence of oil in the wood gives it a slightly damp appearance.
-Perhaps for this reason the oil is said to nourish the wood.
-When the wood looks dry, lifeless, without the silky sheen of oil, a water-based product can be applied to the wood.
+Perhaps this is why the oil is said to nourish the wood.
+When the wood looks dry, lifeless, without the silky sheen of the oil, a water-based product can be applied to the wood.

 Alkyd or oil-based products.
-I.e. varnishes or paints that use white spirit (petrosin, gas, petroleum-derived solvent) or turpentine (thinner extracted from resinous wood) for dilution.
-These are compatible with oil and do not slip on surfaces treated with linseed oil.
-But beware, they will not adhere well to sticky oil surfaces.
-Before application the surface should be wiped with white spirit to remove the gum formed by the excess oil.
+That is, varnishes or paints that use white spirit (petrosine, gas, petroleum-derived solvent) or turpentine (thinner extracted from resinous wood) for dilution.
+They are oil compatible and will not slip on surfaces treated with linseed oil.
+Be careful, however, they will not adhere well to sticky oily surfaces.
+Before application the surface should be wiped with white spirit to remove the gum formed by excess oil.

 Linseed oil is a good protection against moisture, but works best in combination with tung oil.
 Danish oil or Kreidezeit oils are such examples of blends of linseed oil and tung oil with very good results in wood protection.
-The molecule of linseed oil is smaller than that of other oils and penetrates faster and deeper into the wood.
-But the fact that it doesn't make a film allows water to remove it more easily, and a molecule that goes in easily can come out just as easily when the surface is subjected to the action of flowing water (rain, shower areas, etc).
-Plain linseed oil is one of the least resistant solutions for outdoor wood, with no protection against UV rays, protection only given by the addition of pigments.
+Linseed oil has a smaller molecule than other oils and penetrates faster and deeper into the wood.
+But the fact that it doesn't form a film allows water to remove it more easily, and a molecule that enters easily can just as easily come out when the surface is subjected to the action of running water (rain, shower areas, etc).
+Plain linseed oil is one of the least resistant solutions for exterior wood, with no UV protection, the protection given only by the addition of pigments.

-To ensure long-lasting durability, use protection systems that are tested and guaranteed by the manufacturer.
+To guarantee long-lasting resistance over time, use protection systems tested and guaranteed by the manufacturer

-To increase the strength of exterior finishes over time, have them regularly maintained.
-Oils don't suddenly disappear from wood, and varnishes don't crack and flake instantly.
-If you apply another coat of exterior oil on top of the existing one before you get back to the wood, you will have a well-protected fence or deck again.
-And applying protective products on the lake film prevents small cracks from appearing in the film so that water can no longer enter and the lake does not run off.
+To increase the strength of exterior finishes over time, maintain them regularly.
+Oils do not suddenly disappear from the wood, nor do varnishes crack and flake instantly.
+If another coat of exterior oil is applied on top of the existing one before going back to the wood, you will once again have a well-protected fence or patio.
+And applying protective products on the lake film prevents small cracks in the film, so water cannot get in and the lake does not run.

 I hope you find the information useful.
-If you have any additions or questions, please leave them in the space below.
+If you have any additions or questions, please leave them below in the dedicated space.
 I will certainly reply.

 can polyurethane products (primer and then polyurethane varnish) be applied over wood treated with linseed oil after the oil has dried and possibly lightly sanded?